top of page

 A Personalized Guest Experience

-Guests were invited to build their own custom minifigures and place them within a detailed diorama of the courtyard, creating an interactive guest chart that evolved throughout the evening.
+Guests were invited to build their own custom LEGO minifigures and place them within a detailed diorama of the courtyard, creating an interactive seating chart that grew and changed throughout the evening.

 Guests building custom Lego minifigures for wedding guest chart